 Logistics of the Defense.
-The defense is approximately one hour in length; plan on a total of two hours so you can get to the room early (if face to face) to set up and so that paperwork can be completed after the defense.
+The defense is approximately one hour in length; plan on a total of two hours so you can get to the room early (if face-to-face) to set up and so that paperwork can be completed after the defense.
 Students are welcome to bring guests to the defense, as long as you clear this with your advisor in advance.
 The guests will be asked to leave once the committee begins deliberations.

 Presentation.
-Specific questions will not be provided prior to the defense.
-However, students may ask their committee if there are any specific types of questions for which they need to prepare.
-Students will prepare a 15 minute presentation on their thesis/project and will make that presentation at the beginning of the defense.
+Students will prepare a 15-20 minute presentation on their thesis/project and will make that presentation at the beginning of the defense.
 Please do not simply summarize the paper.
-In preparation, think about the following questions:
+Advisors will provide specific guidance around the questions that should be answered in this opening presentation.
+Possible questions include:

-- What led you to select your topic? - What did you find particularly interesting or surprising as you investigated your research question? - How is the topic of your thesis/project relevant to your work?
+- What led you to select your topic? - What did you find particularly interesting or surprising as you investigated your guiding question? - How is the topic of your thesis/project relevant to your work? - Describe the major (3 or so) researchers who informed your literature review?

 Visual Representation.
-Additionally, students may be asked by their advisors to develop a visual representation (i.e., an infographic, mind map or flowchart) that synthesizes the main content of their thesis project (see Appendix B for further explanation and examples).
+Additionally, students may be asked by their advisors to develop a visual representation (i.e., an infographic, mind map, or flowchart) that synthesizes the main content of their thesis project (see Appendix B for further explanation and examples).
 The presentation and/or visual representation will serve as a springboard for subsequent discussion of the thesis/project and questions from the committee.